justinrm/valley-vote/README.md

     cd valley-vote
     ```

-2.  **Create and Activate a Virtual Environment (HIGHLY Recommended):**
+2.  **Create and Activate a Virtual Environment (STRONGLY Recommended):**
+    *   Using a virtual environment isolates project dependencies and prevents conflicts with system-wide packages.
+This is standard best practice and required for reliable dependency management (due to PEP 668).
     ```bash
+    # Ensure you have python3 and pip installed
+    python3 -m venv venv
+    source venv/bin/activate  # On Linux/macOS
+    # venv\\Scripts\\activate  # On Windows Command Prompt
-    python3 -m venv venv  # Use python3 or python depending on your system source venv/bin/activate  # On Windows use `venv\Scripts\activate`
+    # venv\\Scripts\\Activate.ps1 # On Windows PowerShell
     ```
-    *Using a virtual environment prevents conflicts with system packages and is required for reliable dependency management (due to PEP 668).*

 3.  **Install Dependencies:**
     ```bash
     pip install -r requirements.txt
     ```

-4.  **Install Playwright Browsers:** Playwright needs browser binaries.
+4.  **Install Playwright Browsers:** Although finance scraping is paused, Playwright might be used for other tasks or reactivated later.
     ```bash
-    playwright install --with-deps
+    playwright install --with-deps chromium # Install Chromium and OS dependencies
     ```
-    *This downloads necessary browser binaries (Chromium by default) and installs OS-level dependencies.
-May require `sudo` on Linux for the dependencies.*
+    *   This downloads necessary browser binaries (Chromium specified here) and attempts to install OS-level dependencies.
+You might need `sudo` on Linux for the dependencies.
+Verify the command completes successfully.

 5.  **Set Up Environment Variables:**
     *   Copy `.env.example` to `.env`: